Nancy Drew (2019 TV series): Spin-off

-On October 28, 2020, it was announced that The CW is developing a spin-off titled Tom Swift.
-The series is based on the book series of the same name and is created by Melinda Hsu Taylor, Noga Landau, and Cameron Johnson.
+On October 28, 2020, it was announced that The CW was developing a spin-off titled Tom Swift.
+The series was based on the book series of the same name and was created by Melinda Hsu Taylor, Noga Landau, and Cameron Johnson.
 On January 26, 2021, Tian Richards was cast in the titular role.
 On February 8, 2021, it was announced that Ruben Garcia would be directing the pilot episode.
 On May 11, 2021, LeVar Burton joined the main cast to voice an AI named Barclay.
-On August 30, 2021, Tom Swift was ordered straight-to-series and is expected to debut during the 2021–22 television season.
+On August 30, 2021, Tom Swift was ordered straight-to-series and was expected to debut during the 2021–22 television season.
 In February 2022, Ashleigh Murray joined the cast as Zenzi Fullington.
 Later that month, Marquise Vilsón, April Parker Jones, and Albert Mwangi joined the regular cast in the roles of Isaac Vega, Lorraine Swift, and Rowan, respectively.
 In March 2022, Ward Horton was cast in a recurring role.
-The same month, the series was given a May 31, 2022, premiere date.
+Tom Swift premiered on May 31, 2022 and was cancelled after one season.